RickCogley/RCC-Hugo2015/content/post/20160219-hidden-files-in-osx-finder-and-terminal.md

 {{< figure1 link="/img/Cogley-Post-Finder-Showing-Invisible-Files.png" src="/img/Cogley-Post-Finder-Showing-Invisible-Files.thumb.png" type="Screenshot" title="Finder set to show invisible files" class="" >}}

-The standard way to show hidden files in the Finder, is to issue the command ``defaults write`` in Terminal. (_Scroll the code window to its right to see the rest of the command._)
+The standard way to show hidden files in the Finder, is to issue the command ``defaults write`` in Terminal. (_Scroll the code window to its right to see the rest of the command, if it's cut off._)

 {{< prism bash command-line >}}defaults write com.apple.finder AppleShowAllFiles TRUE killall -KILL Finder